openscan-lsm/OpenScan-Hardware/book/obba.md

 ### Practical tradeoffs

-- Not all components need to have the best fine adjustment for aligning
+- Not all components need to have the highest-precision fine and/or independent adjustments for aligning.
+- Fixed optomechanical components are more stable than adjustable ones, and can often be aligned to ~0.1 mm precision by hand.

 ### Optomechanical systems